abnerjacobsen/skillport/README.md

 | Read script → execute | ~2,000 tokens |
 | Execute via path | ~20 tokens |

-This keeps SkillSouko simple and secure—it's a warehouse, not a runtime.
+This keeps SkillPort simple and secure—it's a harbor, not a runtime.

 [Design Philosophy →](guide/philosophy.md)